 Smell question: What could you smell in my scene?

 Answer: The cookies.
 In fact, you might even been able to taste them, which of course is another sense.
 So I checked the VAKS in this story.
 Make sure you do the same with your scenes.

 Make sure you set your scene quickly so you do not take away from your story.
 If you drone on and on about the VAKS, then you will lose your audience because you will not get to the conflict (the hook) of the story fast enough.
 I try to set my scenes and check the VAKS within about 10 seconds (15 at the most).

 Also, try not to make the VAKS too poetic.
 Poetic is fine for a novel, but a speech needs to sound more realistic.
 In other words, use words you would use in everyday conversation, as if you are talking to a friend.

 Your characters are the stars of your speech and it is difficult for an audience to connect with characters they cannot envision.
 The key as a speaker is to just give a hint to what your characters look and act like.
-For example, listen to the following 37-second excerpt from one of my stories:
+For example, check out the following excerpt from one of my stories:

 Give it in dialog: You can have one character say, “Oh wow, I like the new look.
 When did you become a blonde?”